Paris Gaels GAA: History

 Gaelic games have a long, anecdotal history in Paris.
 The first recorded mention of Gaelic Games, was during the French revolution in 1789, when Irish priests from a seminary in central Paris were arrested while playing hurling on the outskirts of Paris.
 They were released soon afterwards after a translator had correctly explained that they were playing a game and not carrying out any military training or parades.

-The club was founded officially in 1994 by Peter Gavigan, Liza Power, James Griffin et Sylvie Flemming, but joined the Gaelic Athletic Association in 1995 becoming the first club to do so in continental Europe.
+The club was founded officially in 1994 by Peter Gavigan, Liza Power, James Griffin and Sylvie Flemming, but joined the Gaelic Athletic Association in 1995 becoming the first club to do so in continental Europe.
 However, Irish expats in Paris had been playing hurling and Gaelic football on a regular basis since the early 1980s.
 The mid-90s in Europe saw Gaelic clubs being set up in nearly every capital city in Europe and the creation of the European County Board.
 Paris Gaels members were instrumental in the creation of the European County Board, but also in assisting the newer clubs to get up and running.

-Early Days
+Early days

 The mix of people involved at the time were students, publicans, teachers, embassy staff and other professionals working for companies such the Irish Trade Board, Aer Lingus and some other non-governmental organisations.
 Much of the club's early activity was coordinated around the former Irish College in Paris, site of the current Centre Culturel Irlandais.
 In the summer of 1993, in the Champagne region of France, a Sports day was organised between Irish residents in Paris and the Luxembourg Irish association.
 A Gaelic football match was also organised by the Aer lingus GAA team and some of the Irish residents of Paris participated in that match.
 Two of the Irish residents from Paris involved that day were Peter Gavigan and Tom MacIntyre, decided that a sports society of some sort would benefit the Irish community in Paris.

 "Basically, when mass was over we used to jump on the metro to go to Vincennes, while Sonny Delaney who had a car would pick up the gear from the pub Connolly's Corner and meet us out there" - Ann Donnelly - founding member.